That dollar amount reflects an 8.9% gain from $25 billion four years earlier in 2019.

 Arizona’s unemployment rate was 3.5% in March 2023, down from 6.9% at February 2022 per YCharts.

 Arizona’s Top 10 Exports

 The following export products represent the highest dollar value in Arizona global shipments during 2022.
 Also shown is the percentage share each export category represents in terms of overall exports from Arizona.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Arizona’s top 10 exports accounted for 33.7% of the overall value of the state’s global shipments.
+Arizona’s top 10 exports accounted for about two-fifths (40.5%) of the overall value of the state’s global shipments.

-Medical, surgical or veterinarian instruments and appliances was the sole grower among Arizona’s top 10 export categories via a 96.4% gain from 2019 to 2020.
+Natural gas in gaseous state was the strongest grower among Arizona’s top 10 export categories via a 64.7% advance from 2021 to 2022.

-Arizona slipped into an overall -$6 million deficit exporting and importing products during 2020.
-That dollar amount reflects a 216.8% expansion year-over-year from $1.9 million in red ink for 2019.
+Arizona slipped into an overall -$5.87 billion deficit from exporting and importing products during 2022.
+That dollar amount reflects a 53.3% uptick from -$3.83 billion in red ink for 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 Below are Arizona’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2022.